xtrnglc/01000396/PS4/Resources/README.txt

 gets corrupted.

 Also in getting the spreadsheet GUI to work how we want it, we modified PS5's spreadsheet which meant that some grading tests for PS5 failed.

+***Unique features in the spreadsheet*** - We added the ability to call a handfull of math functions on multiple cells.
+We also have a find and replace option.
+To learn how to use these features, see the help menu.